Sorcerer (film): Writing and influences

 Friedkin appointed Walon Green as the film's screenwriter.
 The director got to know Green in the 1960s, and was since highly impressed with his work on Sam Peckinpah's western The Wild Bunch.
 Friedkin described Green as a multilingual person, fluently speaking French, Spanish, Italian, and German, as well as having "an encyclopedic knowledge of classical music and literature".
 Prior to writing the script, Green expressed enthusiasm about the project and suggested Friedkin read Gabriel García Márquez's novel One Hundred Years of Solitude.
 Friedkin described it as "another lifechanging work" which served as a workprint for their adaptation of Wages of Fear.
 The story outline was created by both Friedkin and Green, and the script was finished in four months.
 Gerard Murphy, who portrayed the head of the Irish gang during the Elizabeth church robbery, was a real-life criminal involved in a similar heist.
 Friedkin used details from Murphy's stories and used them as an inspiration.
 The remaining members of the gang were "nonactors but part of Gerry's world", including one IRA member.

 Some reviewers likened certain elements of the film to Werner Herzog's 1972 movie Aguirre, the Wrath of God, such as Alex Peterson, who thought both movies are notable for their "ability to create a truly threatening atmosphere out of a lush jungle location, and for asking the dubiously pertinent question of what greed and crazy determination might bring to men."
 This connection was explored further in Friedkin's 2013 memoir, The Friedkin Connection, when the director likened himself to a character from another Herzog movie; in the process of making the film, he "had become like Fitzcarraldo, the man who built an opera house in the Brazilian jungle."

 Several critics compared the movie to John Huston's The Treasure of the Sierra Madre.
 Phil Mucci indicated a similarity in terms of the premise as a "tale of desperate men in desperate times, bound together by fate and circumstance," and Thomas D. Clagett likened Jackie Scanlon's characteristics and appearance to Fred C. Dobbs (played by Humphrey Bogart) from Huston's movie.
 According to Clagett, who cites Friedkin, this was intentional.
 Phil Mucci notes the visual influence of French New Wave, as well as Gillo Pontecorvo's The Battle of Algiers, the latter comment also mirrored by Shaun Crawford, Tom Stempel in his book Framework: A History of Screenwriting in the American Film, and Ken Dancyger in The Technique of Film and Video Editing: History, Theory, and Practice, where he states that by employing similar techniques to Pontecorvo, in the prologues he "establish[es] credibility" as well as makes "[these] histories as realistic as possible."
 Stempel additionally alluded the film's episodic structure to Robert Altman's work.
-Crawford also observes that the film possesses "cinema verite sensibilities", which in his opinion allow the director to capture "its grimy realism".
-Dancynger also touches upon this thread and assesses the Jerusalem prologue sequence as shot entirely in "cinema verite fashion".
+Crawford also observes that the film possesses "cinéma vérité sensibilities", which in his opinion allow the director to capture "its grimy realism".
+Dancynger also touches upon this thread and assesses the Jerusalem prologue sequence as shot entirely in "cinéma vérité fashion".